alumina-lang/alumina/MISSING.md

     - could be a similar issue with protocols, though these are more coservative vis-a-vis recursion
 - if tentative monomorphization fails (e.g. error), but type inference still succeeds, we are left with unpopulated symbols
     - this is now especially an issue with `when` expressions which do tentative mono during proto bound checking
-    - This is a big problem, unfortunately there is no easy solution with the current `mono` architecture
+    - This is a big problem, unfortunately there is no easy solution with the current `mono` architecture.
 - "any/don't care" in protocol bounds.
 Especially for things like `Hashable` and `Formattable`, it would be great if users didn't need to introduce a new generic parameter for the hasher and formatter (since that complicates type inference).
   - Alternatively, allow pre-monomorphized types to be used as protocol bounds
   - This could be solved by `infer`.
 It needs to do the same thing as `check_protocol_bounds` - go through all the AST methods of the protocol in the bound and IR method of the type in the slot and